javascripters-community/SimpleTodoTypescript/README.md

 # SimpleTodo
-Simple do application using Angular 1.6 (Followed Angular John Papa Style guide)
+Simple do application using Angular 1.6 (Followed Angular John Papa Style guide) and Typescript.

 Steps to get started:
 1. Do npm-install in Root folder